Frequently Asked Questions on Computer Security:

 Q: Is one anti-virus software program better than another?

 A: Marketing hype aside, all reputable antivirus software does pretty much the same job.
 Some may be better than others in regards to a particular feature, but any one of them is better than no antivirus software at all.
 However, there are a number of disreputable antivirus programs that actually do more harm than good.
-Be wary of any antivirus software that advertizes itself via unsolicited e-mail (spam) or pop-up windows.
+Be wary of any antivirus software that advertises itself via unsolicited e-mail (spam) or pop-up windows.

 Q: How do I know if my PC is infected?